wangxiaoxiaohan/kociemba/README.md

 a.position
-when you clear you personal cube orientation, every clock’s serial number has clear,then check every position, record which block occupy this position there is not a special skill
+when you clear you personal cube orientation, every block’s serial number has clear,then check every position, record which block occupy this position there is not a special skill